The Ice Dragon

 |Author||George R. R. Martin|

-The story is about a little girl Adara who is born in the long winter.
-During which the worst freeze had taken place that anyone could remember.
+Adara was born in a long winter with the worst freezing cold anyone could remember.
 Her mother died giving birth to her.
-Adara loves the winter and feels attracted to the cold.
-She prefers to play with snow and ice and ice lizards.
-Her skin is always cold to the touch.
-She feels that the ice dragon had always been in her life.
-When she is four years old she touches the ice dragon for the first time.
-She rode upon its broad, chilled back for the first time in her fifth year.
-The people of her town fear the ice dragon.
-It is said that it is a creature of legend and that no man has ever tamed one.
+Adara loves the winter and feels attracted to the cold, preferring to play with snow and ice and ice lizards.
+She is apparently emotionless, and her skin is always cold to the touch.
+She feels that an ice dragon has always been in her life.
+When she was four, she touched an ice dragon for the first time, and she rode upon its broad, chilled back for the first time in her fifth year.
+The people of her town fear the ice dragon, said to be an untameable creature of legend.
 When it flies overhead, it leaves a desolate cold and frozen land.
-But Adara is not afraid of the ice dragon, for she is a winter child.
+Adara is not afraid of the ice dragon, for she is a winter child.

 References and Notes

 - ↑ georgerrmartin.com: The Ice Dragon Coming in October (July 1, 2006)